hdiniz/vim-gradle/README.md

 ### _:Gradle[!] {args}_

-When executed with the `bang (!)`, the compilation is synchronous and equivalent to running `:make {args}`.
+Compiles the project passing {args} to the Gradle binary.
-Otherwise the build is started asynchronously and the output is redirected to an output window.
+The build is started asynchronously and the output is redirected to a output window.

-A default `errorformat` is provided so build errors can be listed on vim's quickfix.
-_TODO: The default errorformat can be overriden or enhanced by vim-gradle extensions._
+`quickfix` errors are provided by the Gradle init script.

 ### _:GradleLoad_